anni-x1/Nova/README.md

 ## Contributing 🤝🌟✨

 We welcome contributions!
-Feel free to open an issue or submit a pull request if you'd like to help improve Nova. 💻🌍🎉
+Feel free to open an issue or submit a pull request if you'd like to help improve Astra. 💻🌍🎉

 ## License 📝⚖️📂